 At about 3 minutes of age, the universe became an element-producing nuclear furnace.
 Deuterium nuclei combined to form helium (4He).
 In this way, the lighter elements, including small amounts of lithium (3Li), were formed.
 This was the era of Big-Bang nucleosynthesis, the first of three steps in the formation of the elements of the universe.
 At the end of this period, there were seven protons for every neutron.
 Free neutrons mostly combine with protons to make 4He, so the Universe was composed of 75% protons and 25% 4He by mass and still is today, give or take a small amount of trace elements.17Take 14 protons and 2 neutrons, make as much He as possible, and you get 12 protons (total atomic mass ~12) and one He (atomic mass ~4), which gives the 75:25 ratio.

-After about 380,000 years, the temperature descended to around 3000 Kelvin, and the electromagnetic force became effective, binding electrons with nuclei to form atoms, a process called recombination by cosmologists.
-Photons now were no longer deflected by electrons and the universe became transparent, although the number of photons was still far too low for space to be called luminous.
-That radiation, which was emitted in all directions, is still “visible” today.18Since it is in the microwave frequency, we cannot really see it.
+After about 380,000 years, the temperature of the universe descended to around 3000 Kelvin, and the electromagnetic force bound electrons with nuclei to form atoms, a process called recombination by cosmologists.
+The binding of electrons in atoms was equivalent to a phase change (like, say, water freezing to ice) and is considered as such by physicists.
+Photons now were no longer deflected by electrons and the universe became transparent, although the number of photons was so low that it was still dark and there were not yet any stars to make more light.
+The photon radiation was emitted in all directions and is still “visible” today.18Since it is in the microwave frequency, we cannot really see it.
 This Cosmic Microwave Background Radiation (CMB) is light from 13.3 Gya.

 When we look up into the sky, we are looking into the past, because of the time light from distant celestial objects takes to reach us.
 But because the universe was opaque until 380 Ky ABB, we can see no farther back than that.
 The most distant light we can detect is composed of the remnants of radiation emitted then, now reduced now reduced by the expansion of space to microwave frequencies.